Airflare: First documented continuous airflares

 Pablo Flores of Climax / Soul Control successfully performed continuous airflares, completing the manifestation of the move.
 It is this modern form of the airflare that Morgan Hamm introduced into gymnastics, after learning it from the b-boy community.
-There was a change.org to influence the United States Olympic Committee to recognize Pablo Flores as the first person in history to perform continuous airflares.
+There was a change.org petition created by Curtis Hedges of the OBS Group to influence the United States Olympic Committee to recognize Pablo Flores, and more recently Lui Guerrero as the first person in history to perform continuous airflares.

 Terminology

-The term airflare was coined by members of Soul Control, including Barmak, Babak, Inferno, and Kujo, to distinguish the move from the airtrack.
+The term airflare was coined by members of Soul Control, including Barmak Badaei, Babak Badaei, Carlos Alvarez (Inferno), and Jacob Lyons (Kujo), to distinguish the move from the airtrack.
 The key observation was that the addition of the circular rotation made the move far easier to execute than the airtrack – there are very few documented cases of continuous airtracks, however, the earliest documented case of continuous airtracks is of Kujo of Soul Control.

 The European terms airtwist, airtwister, and airtwista pre-date the word airflare.
 Both refer to the same technical move; however, the modern form of the move is better known today as airflare worldwide.

 The hyphenated air-flare and spaced air flare are occasionally seen, but the term is usually fully compounded to produce airflare, which is consistent with other move names, e.g., windmill and headspin.